-“This is a favour, I earnt it by worshipping my god.
-He said I could summon him to fulfil any one task I ask for.
+“This is a favor; I earnt it by worshipping my god.
+He said I could summon him to fulfill any one task I ask for.
 You return our abilities, or my god will come here and carve you from the history books.”

 Sharell met Vure, standing before them.
 “I would take life as a mundane if it means I get to see you buried.
 Then we shall all come back and slaughter these little potion farms.”

 “You speak down to my people, and it will be the last thing you do; besides, I am not afraid of a god that feeds on the blood of the weak.”

 “He does not feed on it; he merely wants us to show dedication in order to receive his blessings.”

 “Sure, then who is this god if not just a random blood leech?”

 “Oh, just the god of chaos and night.”